-Dak stepped forward, limping but briskly, to hide the weakness in his knees.
-He had to snap the giant out of the saw the blood-lust come into the man's eyes, saw the huge staff swing up, twirling... and Dirk remembered what he was here for.
+Dirk stepped forward, limping but briskly, to hide the weakness in his knees.
+He didn't know what he was going to say, but he knew he had to snap the giant out of it.
+He saw the blood-lust come into the man's eyes, saw the huge staff swing up, twirling ... and Dirk remembered what he was here for.
 "Ring your Bell!
 I can make it heard by all churls, before dawn!"

 DeCade froze.

 Every eye in the clearing fastened on Dirk.
 DeCade stood like stone, poised to strike, madness still in his eyes.